pauldotyu/azure-redcap-paas/Terraform/README.md

 - `redcapzip` - this is the publically accessible (yet secure) URL to your REDCap zip file
 - `ansible-vault-password` - this is used to decrypt your ansible-vault without being prompted for a password

-You should also provision a small Linux VM in your REDCap shared services subscription and install the Azure DevOps Build Agent software on it.
-This way, you will be able to use your build machine to invoke the Ansible playbook against the new session host VMs using private IP addresses.
+You should also provision a small Linux VM in your REDCap shared services subscription and install the self-hosted [Azure DevOps Build Agent](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux?view=azure-devops) software on it.
+This way, you will be able to use your build machine to invoke the Ansible playbook against the new session host VMs using private IP addresses within your Azure virtual network.

 Lastly, add pipeline variables called `notifyUsers` and `workspace` that can be [set at queue time](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch#allow-at-queue-time).